Entanglement negativity, Holography and Black holes: Review of entanglement negativity in

 where, $\ell=\mid u-v\mid$ is the length of the subsystem-A and $a$ is the UV cutoff for the $(1+1)$- dimensional conformal field theory.
-From the above discussion one may observe that at zero temperature the entanglement negativity is equal to the R\'{e}nyi entropy of order-$1/2$ which is a well known result for bipartite systems \cite{PhysRevA.65.032314,Calabrese:2012nk}.
+From the above discussion one may observe that for the pure state described by the $CFT_{1+1}$ vacuum, the entanglement negativity is equal to the R\'{e}nyi entropy of order-$1/2$ which is a well known result in quantum information theory \cite{PhysRevA.65.032314,Calabrese:2012nk}.